srlinuxamericas/ac2-clab/20-vm/README.md

 ## Building SONiC container image

-SONiC vs image (downloaded from [sonic.software](https://sonic.software/)) is located at `~/images/sonic-vs-202405.qcow2` and should be copied to the `~/vrnetlab/sonic/` directory before building the container image.
+SONiC vs image (downloaded from [sonic.software](https://sonic.software/)) is located at `~/images/sonic-vs-202405.qcow2` on your VM and should be copied to the `~/vrnetlab/sonic/` directory before building the container image.

 ```bash
 cp ~/images/sonic-vs-202405.qcow2 ~/vrnetlab/sonic/